insomnius/architect-cheat-sheet/notes/README.md

 - About TCP TIME_WAIT state
   - Always close http connection, if no then it would create too much TCP with TIME_WAIT state which may affect your service performances.
 Read: http://projectsweb.cs.washington.edu/research/projects/networking/www/detour/local/infocom99/papers/11b_04.pdf
   - Always use persistent HTTP, in order to reuse the current established TCP connection instead of creating a new one.
 Reference: http://tleyden.github.io/blog/2016/11/21/tuning-the-go-http-client-library-for-load-testing/

+## Consistency

+- In event driven architecture, you must choose only one consistency whether it is the message broker or the database that should be consistent.